 The following documents are required as part of the application and review process:

 - Unofficial undergraduate transcripts

 - GRE test score

 To start your application to the combined degree program:

-Email the Graduate Admissions Coordinator at email@example.com, including the following information in the body of your email:
+Email the Graduate Admissions Coordinator at firstname.lastname@example.org.
+In your email include the documents listed above and the following information in the body of your email:

 - Full Name

 Don’t fill out the UF Graduate Admission application at this time!
 You will need to complete this during your graduation term.